Legal status of transgender people: India

 In April 2014, the Supreme Court of India declared transgender to be a 'third gender' in Indian law.
 The transgender community in India (made up of Hijras and others) has a long history in India and in Hindu mythology.

 The Transgender Persons (Protection of Rights) Act, 2019, was passed by Parliament in November 2019, and came into effect on 11 January 2020.
 It protects transgender individuals against discrimination in education, employment and healthcare.
 It recognizes the gender identity of the individual, and there are provisions in the law for a certificate to be issued with their new gender identity.
 There have been reservations among some in the transgender community, both regarding the difficulty of obtaining a certificate, and because of lack of awareness and lack of sensitivity to the issue among local public officials.
 LGBTQ protests against the bill have occurred, with claims that the bill hurts the transgender community instead of helping it.
 Protesters noted the provision for certification, but criticized the fact that this would require people to register with the government in order to be recognized as transgender.
-They also criticized the inequality in herent in the vast differences in punishment for the same crime, such as sexual abuse, committed against violating a transgender or cisgender individual.
+They also criticized the inequality inherent in the vast differences in punishment for the same crime, such as sexual abuse, committed against violating a transgender or cisgender individual.

 Iran

 Beginning in the mid-1980s, transgender individuals were officially recognized by the government and allowed to undergo sex reassignment surgery.

 Officially the leader of Iran's Islamic Revolution, Ayatollah Ruhollah Khomeini, issued a fatwa declaring sex reassignment surgery permissible for "diagnosed transsexuals".
 The government provides up to half the cost for those needing financial assistance, and a sex change is recognised on the birth certificate.
 Despite this, Iran's transgender people face discrimination in society.
-Founded in 2007 by Maryam Khatoon Molkara the Iranian Society to Support Individuals with Gender Identity Disorder (نجمن حمایت از بیماران مبتلا به اختلالات هویت جنسیایران) is Iran's main transsexual organization.
+Founded in 2007 by Maryam Khatoon Molkara the Iranian Society to Support Individuals with Gender Identity Disorder (انجمن حمایت از بیماران مبتلا به اختلالات هویت جنسی ایران) is Iran's main transsexual organization.

 Additionally, the Iranian government's response to homosexuality is to pressure lesbian and gay individuals, who are not in fact transsexual, towards sex reassignment surgery.
 Eshaghian's documentary, Be Like Others, chronicles a number of stories of Iranian gay men who feel transitioning is the only way to avoid further persecution, jail, or execution.
 Maryam Khatoon Molkara—who convinced Khomeini to issue the fatwa on transsexuality—confirmed that some people who undergo operations are gay rather than transsexual.